 We encourage you to work with your WIP peer tutor or writing fellow more than once on the same assignment!

 If you are looking for help with a non-WIP course, The Learning Success Center offers writing support for all NEIU students in all NEIU courses.

 Types of support

 During Fall 2020, all WIP peer tutors work with students online through Nmail Meet.
 Students should use Nmail Chat to contact the front desk at caw@neiu to make an appointment.

 To make the most out of your tutoring session, we recommend that you have the following:

 - Assignment description

-Please note that peer tutors and writing fellows will not write on documents that you will take home.
-Peer tutor and writing fellow notes do not leave CAW.
+Please note that peer tutors and writing fellows will not write on your documents.